How to Sew Pointe Shoes

 Reiterate for the other side and then stitch the elastic to the other shoe

-Section four: Stitching Ribbons to Pointe Shoes
+Section Four: Stitching Ribbons to Pointe Shoes

 Measuring and cutting 4 pieces of ribbon with your forearm